1nilx2/Deep-Learning/NLP/README.md

 This motivated approaches that is based upon increasing model size (parameters).
 However, recent work shows that best performance can be achieded by smaller models trained on more data.

+If this is effective, we can think that
+'we haven't utilized full-potential each parameter has in conjunction with non-linearity'